Protecting and Supporting Children and Young People Policy

 - adhere to mandatory procedures for conveying risk of harm concerns to the principal or workplace manager

-- adhere to mandatory procedures for reporting risk of significant harm to Community Services
+- adhere to mandatory procedures for reporting risk of significant harm to Family and Community Services

-- ensure, where they have reported any risk of significant harm concerns to the principal or workplace manager, that the principal or workplace manager has reported those concerns to Community Services
+- ensure, where they have reported any risk of significant harm concerns to the principal or workplace manager, that the principal or workplace manager has reported those concerns to Family and Community Services

-- report directly to Community Services if they believe the principal or workplace manager has not reported risk of significant harm concerns to Community Services, and they still have concerns about risk of significant harm
+- report directly to Family and Community Services if they believe the principal or workplace manager has not reported risk of significant harm concerns to Family and Community Services, and they still have concerns about risk of significant harm

-- ensure that any relevant information that they become aware of, subsequent to a report being made to Community Services or following contact with the Child Wellbeing Unit, is provided to Community Services or the Child Wellbeing Unit respectively.
-If the additional information forms concerns about risk of significant harm a report must be made to Community Services
+- ensure that any relevant information that they become aware of, subsequent to a report being made to Family and Community Services or following contact with the Child Wellbeing Unit, is provided to Family and Community Services or the Child Wellbeing Unit respectively.
+If the additional information forms concerns about risk of significant harm a report must be made to Family and Community Services

 Supporting children and young people